 The number of new and small farmers in New England continues to grow, and many of these farmers lack formal on-farm training.
 Equipment calibration expertise is also limited among agricultural service providers, and training opportunities in the region has been limited.
 This project expanded the pool of agricultural service providers with the knowledge and skills to calibrate pesticide and nutrient application equipment.
 They are now well prepared to teach and advise farmers in need of support.

 The cornerstone of this project was giving agricultural service providers hands-on practice operating and calibrating the nutrient and pesticide application equipment.
 Two, 2-day trainings were given, one focusing on nutrient application equipment the other on pesticide application equipment.
 Webinars provided the theoretical background to support the hands-on activities.
 A total of five webinars were offered prior to the hands-on trainings.
 Educational resources to support participants’ activities will include a compilation of print, electronic, and video resources, calibration kits, and personal protective equipment.
 The participants then offered a variety of educational programs to farmers, from one-on-one or small group calibration to larger group discussion or lecture.
 In the final years of this project, the project director tracked participants’ delivery of this material to farmers (the final beneficiaries) and provided suggestions and guidance for educational programs.

-Web site, including registration information, has been launched: https://extension.umaine.edu/agriculture/equipment-calibration/ Project information was sent to UMaine Extension ag staff and New England Extension Directors, Ag Program Leaders, NRCS State Conservationists, and NRCS field operations directors (32 contacts), with the request that the state leaders share the information with their staff.
+Web site, including registration information, has been launched: https://extension.umaine.edu/agriculture/equipment-calibration/ In 2018, project information was sent to UMaine Extension ag staff (52 contacts) and New England Extension Directors, Ag Program Leaders, NRCS State Conservationists, and NRCS field operations directors (32 contacts), with the request that the state leaders share the information with their staff.
 This was shared widely within Maine NRCS, but otherwise we do not know how many individual program staff received this information.